jacomoelLTU/sos-ngac/README.md

 # Arrowhead Framework System of Systems NGAC Project (Java Spring-Boot)

 ## Description
 A System of Systems implementation of Next Generation Access Control in the Eclipse Arrowhead framework.
-TBC...
+In the demo, the consumer sends a request to access (read/write) a data object in a time series database, and is given permission only if the corresponding policy is set in the NGAC Policy Server.

+INSERT IMAGE

 ### Requirements